rails/sprockets-rails/README.md

 * [coffee-rails](https://github.com/rails/coffee-rails)
 * [sass-rails](https://github.com/rails/sass-rails)

 **NOTE** That these plugins are optional.
-The core coffee-script, sass, less, uglify, (any many more) are built into Sprockets itself.
+The core coffee-script, sass, less, uglify, (any many more) features are built into Sprockets itself.
 Many of these plugins only provide generators and extra helpers.
 You can probably get by without them.

 ## Changes from Rails 3.x